BulbulNET/Base-unit-Analysis/README.md

 - librosa
 - sklearn

-Launch –
+### Launch –
 Run each script through the main scripts.

 Examples of use –

-Download directory and scripts at the same order as presented here, choose at "main" script which analysis to run by selecting "True":
+Download directories and scripts at the same order as presented here, choose at "main" script which analysis to run by selecting "True":

-### Words analysis
+**Words analysis**

 words = True

 new_words = False

 syllables = False

 (in this example only word analysis will run using the files in "words" directory)

-### Syllables analysis
+**Syllables analysis**

 words = False

 new_words = False

 syllables = True

 (In this example only syllable analysis will run using the files from “syllables” directory)

-### New words and syllables analysis
+**New words and syllables analysis**

 words = False

 new_words = True

 syllables = True

 (In this example both new word analysis and syllable analysis will run using the files from all directories – "random words", "words", "syllables")